waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Puzzle State Persistence:** Leaving and re-entering the Pewter Museum does **not** reset the internal puzzle state.
 - **Confirmation Bias:** I exhibited confirmation bias with the 'Meowth' hypothesis and the belief that the museum puzzle solution was inside the museum. **Lesson:** I must be more willing to abandon a hypothesis quickly when it yields no results and actively try to disprove my own assumptions.

 # III.
+Game Mechanics (Observed)
+- **Post-Battle Position Shift:** Sometimes, after a wild battle concludes, the player's character may be moved to a different, nearby tile.
+- **Ghost-type Damage:** Ghost-type moves deal SPECIAL damage, not physical.
+- **Purified Zone:** A specific tile area in the Pokémon Tower (5F) that fully heals the party upon entry.

+# IV.
 Pokemon Locations (Observed)
 - **Route 8:** Growlithe, Abra, Pidgey, Rattata, Jigglypuff, Vulpix
 - **Route 7:** Pidgey, Vulpix, Koffing, Jigglypuff

-# IV.
-Tool & Agent Improvement Log
+# V. Tool & Agent Improvement Log
 - **select_battle_move (FIXED):** The tool has been updated.
 In-game testing confirmed the battle menu is a single vertical list, not a 2x2 grid.
 - **pokemon_hunter (FIXED):** The tool has been refactored to accept a rectangular boundary to ensure all generated movements stay within a specified hunting area.
 - **exploration_planner (NEW):** Created an agent to generate optimal routes for speaking to all unvisited NPCs in a city.

-# V. New Directives & Resolutions
+# VI.
+New Directives & Resolutions
 - **Map Marker Discipline (WARPS):** I must mark every warp tile (both entry and exit) with '🚪' immediately after using it to improve my navigational memory and avoid getting lost in complex areas.

 # VII.
-Game Mechanics (Observed)
-- **Post-Battle Position Shift:** Sometimes, after a wild battle concludes, the player's character may be moved to a different, nearby tile.
-- **Ghost-type Damage:** Ghost-type moves deal SPECIAL damage, not physical.

-# VIII.
 Archived Discoveries & Confirmations

 ## Completed Quest: The Copycat's Gift
 - **Objective:** Give the POKé DOLL to COPYCAT.